Autumn veggie garden

 Citrus

-It is been a long three months with no citrus from the garden, but now the first limes, mandarins and lemons are turning yellow, but the Valencias will not ripen for another six months; they are still grass-green.
+It is been a long three months with little citrus from the garden but now the first limes, mandarins and lemons are turning yellow.
+The Valencias will not ripen for another six months; they are still grass-green.
+We freeze the pulp for our hummus that is enjoyed year round.

 Limas in autumn